godotengine/godot-docs/classes/class_editorfiledialog.rst

 | *Getter* | get_mode()      |
 +----------+-----------------+

-The purpose of the ``EditorFileDialog``.
-Changes allowed behaviors.
+The purpose of the ``EditorFileDialog``, which defines the allowed behaviors.

 .. _class_EditorFileDialog_property_show_hidden_files: